rucio/documentation/docs/operator/multi_vo_rucio.md

-To utilise the Rucio client against a Multi-VO Rucio the client needs to first know it is interacting with a multi-VO Rucio instance, then which VO the client should be accessing. this is done in the `rucio.cfg` as shown below:
+To utilise the Rucio client against a Multi-VO Rucio the client needs to first know it is interacting with a multi-VO Rucio instance, then which VO the client should be accessing.
+This is done in the `rucio.cfg` as shown below:

 ```cfg
 [common]